sbagmeijer/ulyaoth-chat/README.md

 For this installation I am using a Red Hat bassed operatings system (Fedora 19) it should however work on other distributions also but the instructions below where based a Fedora machine.

-You will need to install the following packages on your server: yum install postgresql.x86_64 postgresql-libs.x86_64 sendmail nginx memcached.x86_64 php-pecl-memcached.x86_64 libmemcached.x86_64 libmemcached-devel.x86_64 memcached-devel.x86_64 php-fpm php-pgsql.x86_64
+You will need to install the following packages on your server: yum install postgresql.x86_64 postgresql-libs.x86_64 sendmail nginx memcached.x86_64 libmemcached.x86_64 libmemcached-devel.x86_64 memcached-devel.x86_64 git

 Installation:
-you will be able to find the configuration files for php and nginx inside the "OS/configuration/" folder on github.
+you will be able to find the configuration files for nginx inside the "OS/configuration/" folder on github.

 Now create a linux group "ulyaoth" and a usernamed ulyaoth sudo groupadd ulyaoth